-If you assign students to groups and establish an assignment as a "group" assignment, you can grade the project one time and the grading/feedback will post to all students in the group.
-To do this, go into the settings (click on the gear icon) for the group project and under "Group submission settings," select "Yes" for "Students submit in groups."
-Then "no" and "no" and "None" for the remaining questions.
-The group can choose one person to submit the assignment on behalf of the group.
+Generally, team assignments are already set up in Moodle to be graded as a group.
+This way, you can grade the project one time and the grading/feedback will post to all students in the group.
+To verify this, use the "Gear" icon (), located in the upper right corner of every course's home page, and click "Turn editing on."
+Next, click on the "Edit" drop down menu to the right of the assignment in question, and then click "Edit settings."
+Scroll down to "Group submission settings," select "Yes" for "Students submit in groups" and "Require group to make submission."
+Then select "no" and "None" for the remaining two questions.
+Next, scroll down to "Common module settings" and be sure "Group mode" is set to "Separate groups" if the students are not to see other groups submissions.
+If groups are to see other team's work, then select "Visible groups."
+Each group must now choose one person to submit the assignment on behalf of the group.
 When you grade the assignment, the grade and feedback you write will post to all members of the group.